Jako/RememberThis/README.md

 ###RememberThisList

+Display the list with this snippet.

 Property | Description | Default
 -------- | ----------- | -------
-rowTpl | Row template for the list output. | tplRememberThisRow outerTpl | Outer template for the list output, if the list is not empty. | tplRememberThisOuter noResultsTpl | Template that is displayed, if the list is empty. | tplRememberThisNoResults scriptTpl | Template for the javascript call. | tplRememberThisScript
+rowTpl | Row template for the list output. | tplRememberThisRow outerTpl | Outer template for the list output, if the list is not empty. | tplRememberThisOuter noResultsTpl | Template that is displayed, if the list is empty. | tplRememberThisNoResults scriptTpl | Template for the javascript call. | tplRememberThisScript jsonList | Return the remembered items as JSON encoded array | false

 ###RememberThis (FormIt hook)

+The Formit placeholder `rememberthis` will be filled with the content of the list.

 Property | Description | Default
 -------- | ----------- | -------
-rowTpl | Row template for the list output. | tplRememberThisRow outerTpl | Outer template for the list output, if the list is not empty. | tplRememberThisOuter
+rememberRowTpl | Row template for the list output. | tplRememberThisRow rememberOuterTpl | Outer template for the list output, if the list is not empty. | tplRememberThisOuter jsonList | Fill the formit placeholder rememberthis with the remembered items as JSON encoded array | false clearList | Clear the list after succesful form submit | false

 ###System Settings

+All the system settings are prefixed by `rememberthis.`.

 Property | Description | Default
 ---- | ----------- | -------